AjaiKN/code-golf-runner/README.md

     2. To see the admin page, go to <http://localhost:5000/admin#mysecretpassword> (replace `mysecretpassword` with whatever you put in the `.env` files).
     3. If you change any of the code, it will rerun automatically.

+To run the admin textual tools (which allow you to do stuff like renaming players), run `yarn admin-tools`.

 ## Running in production

 TODO.
 (If you want to do this and I haven't finished this section yet, please ask me.)